 All therapies offered at MAPT are time limited.
-The number of sessions you would require would be agreed with you before your treatment starts.
-This is not some random number but rather what has been shown to be effective in clinical research.
-Usually it is between 10-16 sessions depending on the therapy you have.
+It is difficult to say how many therapy sessions you will need until after your assessment.
+The number offered is not some random number but rather what has been shown to be effective in clinical research.

 Treatment sessions last 50-60 minutes and are generally weekly.
 However, when you feel you are making good progress you may wish to go fortnightly.
 The last few sessions can even be monthly with the final one after a 2-3 month gap.
 This allows for increasing periods away from therapy building up your confidence in your ability to manage your problems on your own without the support of your therapist.
-It also prepares you better for when your contact ends.
+This prepares you better for when your contact with your therapist ends.

 FULLY QUALIFIED AND EXPERIENCED THERAPIST

 At MAPT you will only be seen by a fully qualified, experienced, Health & Care Professions Council (HCPC) registered Clinical Psychologist.
 You can check your Psychologist's registration by searching the register online at www.hcpc-uk.org.